-So, as another year draws down and a new one dawns, it’s again that time when we reflect on what happens – and take a moment to think about what the future holds.
-Living in these disrupted, dramatic times, though, it can be hard to see the wood for the trees: with so much going on, and so much uncertainty about what it all means, we might feel like it’s a tougher job than usual to take stock this year.
+So, as another year draws down and a new one dawns, it’s that time when we reflect on what happens – and take a moment to think about what the future holds.
+Living in these disrupted, dramatic times, though, it can be hard to see the wood for the trees: with so much going on and so much uncertainty about what it all means, we might feel like it’s a tougher job than usual to take stock this year.

-Even as the world, on average, emerges from the other side of the pandemic, we’re seeing little pull-back from the spike in technology usage that it triggered.
+Even as the world, on average, emerges from the other side of the pandemic, we see a little pullback from the spike in technology usage that it triggered.
 Commerce is more online than ever, work is more remote than ever, lives are more tied to platforms than ever, and social expectations about how we use technology have been set on a new path.

 Perhaps most prominent has been the EU’s Digital Services Act which, when it is ratified, will require much more extensive reporting, complaints mechanisms, and (for the largest platforms) auditing.
 It’s not alone: Australia’s Online Safety Act 2021, passed this summer, creating a governmental eSafety Commissioner position with oversight of online content, while the UK is currently working on an Online Safety Bill to regulate content.